Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 You want to retain generations of your file backups.

 That means each generation was a point in time when you saved the file.
 That’s because backups can also protect you from mistakes.
-Maybe you didn’t lose a file, but you deleted some really important data inside.
+Maybe you didn’t lose a file, but you deleted some important data.
 Maybe you overwrote the file with something else in a moment of confusion.

 Worse, maybe you didn’t realize that until after you made a backup.

 If you only have one generation of file backup, then you’re out of luck.
-Restoring the file just restores the mistake.
-However, imagine you have multiple generations so you can go back in time and recover the file as you need it.
+Restoring the file restores the mistake.
+However, imagine you have multiple generations to go back in time and recover the file as needed.

 Sounds like that could eat up a lot of disk space, right?